-- If fixed guideway or High Intensity Busway directional route miles (FG or HIB DRM) are reported, interview the person responsible for maintaining and reporting NTD data whether the operations meet FTA definition of fixed guideway (FG) or High Intensity Busway (HIB) in that the service is: - · Rail, trolleybus (TB), ferryboat (FB), or aerial tramway (TR); or - Bus (MB, CB, or RB) service operating over exclusive or controlled access rights-of-way (ROW); and - i.
+- o.
+If Fixed Guideway (FG) or High Intensity Busway Directional Route Miles (HIB DRM) are reported, interview the person responsible for maintaining and reporting NTD data whether the operations meet FTA definition of FG or HIB in that the service is: - Rail, Trolleybus (TB), Ferryboat (FB), or Aerial Tramway (TR); or - Bus (MB, CB, or RB) service operating over exclusive or controlled access rights-of-way (ROW); and p.
+Discuss the measurement of FG and HIB DRM with the person reporting NTD data and determine that he or she computed mileage in accordance with FTA definitions of FG/HIB and DRM.
+Inquire of any service changes during the year that resulted in an increase or decrease in DRMs.
+If a service change resulted in a change in overall DRMs, re-compute the average monthly DRMs, and reconcile the total to the FG/HIB DRM reported on the Federal Funding Allocation Statistics form.

+- i.
 Access is restricted; - ii.
 Legitimate need for restricted access is demonstrated by peak period level of service D or worse on a parallel adjacent highway; and - iii.
-Restricted access is enforced for freeways; priority lanes used by other high occupancy vehicles (HOV) (i.e., vanpools (VP), carpools) must demonstrate safe operation.
+Restricted access is enforced for freeways; priority lanes used by other high occupancy vehicles (HOV) (i.e., Vanpools (VP), carpools) must demonstrate safe operation.